Aster-Cheung/CpE2200-Term-Project/README.md

 # Project Overview

 ## Purpose of the Game
-- Learn how to program using C and Assembly with a microcontroller
-- Understand how to use boilerplate code to speed up development
-- Improve interaction between the game system and the user
+- Create a UART-driven interactive game combining logic puzzles with item-based gameplay using a microcontroller and serial communication

 ## Objectives
-- Practice completing in-game chores under time pressure
-- Build speed, focus, and efficiency through gameplay
+- Implement a state-machine-based game architecture in C and Assembly
+- Handle real-time user input via UART communication Design interactive gameplay with puzzles, inventory, and room exploration

+## Motivation
-- Develop habits that help reduce procrastination in real-life tasks
+- Practice completing in-game chores under time pressure = Develop habits that help reduce procrastination in real life tasks

 ## Demonstrations
 - Software: STEM 32 System Work Bench and PUTTY